FuelLabs/sway-libs/.docs/book/src/documentation/getting_started/index.md

 ## Importing Sway Libs to Your Project

-Once Sway Libs is a dependency to your project, you may then import your desired library in your Sway Smart Contract as so:
+Once Sway Libs is a dependency to your project, you may then import a library in your Sway Smart Contract as so:

 ```sway
 use sway_libs::<library>::<library_function>;
 ```

-For example, to import the `only_owner()` from the Ownership Library function use the following statement at the top of your Sway file:
+For example, to import the `only_owner()` from the Ownership Library, use the following statement at the top of your Sway file:

 ```sway
 use sway_libs::ownership::only_owner;